julianjohannesen/js-concurrency-notes/f001-timers.md

 //-> 'second'
 ```

-Notice that even if the time is set to 0, using a timer at all means the callback does not execute until all of the other, concurrent code in the script has run:
+**Notice that even if the time is set to 0, using a timer at all means the callback does not execute until all of the other, concurrent code in the script has run**:

 ```js
 console.log('first');